Mazda Familia: Familia Rotary/R100

 The R100 was one of the first Mazda cars imported into the United States for the new Mazda Motors of America, sold in model years 1971 and 1972.
 Due to US regulations it was released in North America with round headlights fitted in place of the rectangular lights fitted in all other markets.
 It was a surprising hit with the American public, though sales were limited to some Northwestern states initially.

 Following on the success of the Cosmo Sports at Nürburgring in 1968, Mazda decided to race another rotary car.
 The Familia Rotary coupé won its first outing, at the Grand Prix of Singapore, in April 1969.
 Next, the company took on the touring car endurance challenge at Spa, the Spa 24 Hours.
 For 1969, Mazda entered a pair of Familia Rotary coupés.
 The cars came fifth and sixth the first year after a quartet of Porsche 911s.
 The Familia also placed fifth at the Marathon de la Route at Nürburgring in 1969, the same race that the Cosmo had bowed at the previous year.
 Finally, Mazda took the Familia home for the Suzuka All-Japan Grand Cup, where it won easily.
 For 1970, the Familia placed eighth at the RAC Tourist Trophy in June, followed by a fourth place at the West German Touring Car race in July.
 At Spa, four Familias were present, battling with BMW Alpinas, and Alfa Romeos for the podium.
 This time, three of the Mazdas retired, with the fourth claiming the fifth position.
 Mazda also turned its attention to Le Mans in 1970 with rotary-powered prototypes.
 The company finally won that race 21 years later with the 787B.

 Kia Brisa

-From October 1974 until 1981, Kia Motors manufactured a pick up variant of the second generation Familia as the "Kia Brisa" at their first integrated automobile manufacturing facility, the Sohari Plant in Gwangmyeong, South Korea.
-Production originally commenced in 1973 in the form of the Brisa B-1000 pickup truck, but passenger car production (originally as the "Brisa S-1000") only commenced later.
+From October 1974 until 1981, Kia Motors manufactured a pickup variant of the second generation Familia as the "Kia Brisa" at their first integrated automobile manufacturing facility, the Sohari Plant in Gwangmyeong, South Korea.
+Production originally commenced in 1973 in the form of the Brisa B-1000 pickup pickup, but passenger car production (originally as the "Brisa S-1000") only commenced later.
 Brisa comes from the Spanish/Portuguese word for "breeze".
 The Brisa was equipped with a 62 PS 1.0-liter Mazda engine, a bigger 1.3-liter engine was later added to the line up.
-Production came to an end after the new military dictator Chun Doo-hwan enforced industry consolidation, meaning Kia had to give up passenger cars and focus entirely on light trucks.
+Production had ended after the military dictator Chun Doo-hwan enforced industry consolidation, which required Kia to abandon passenger cars and concentrate solely on light trucks.
+The model appeared prominently in the 2017 South Korean film A Taxi Driver, which told the true story of a German reporter and a South Korean taxi driver who became caught up in Chun's harsh response to the Gwangju Uprising in 1980.